As an AllTrails member, you can create your own custom maps using either a desktop or laptop computer with our free map creation tool.

 To create a new map:

-- Go to https://www.alltrails.com/explore/map/new or hover over 'Plan' in the top header and click on 'Create Map'
+- Go to https://www.alltrails.com/explore/map/new or hover over 'Saved' in the top header and select 'Create Map'

-Our new and improved map creation tool includes two options that you will see in the upper right corner of the screen: routing and drawing.
+Once you've clicked on 'Draw route', our new and improved map creation tool includes two options that you will see in the upper left corner of the screen.
+Smart Routing will be activated by default, but you can toggle the bar off to switch to Drawing mode.

-Routing mode is the simplest way to create a route from Point A to Point B. Select your activity in the drop-down in the upper right corner of the screen, click on a starting point, click on where you want to go, and we will intelligently and automatically route you on the best path for your activity.
+Smart Routing is the simplest way to create a route from Point A to Point B. Select your activity in the drop-down in the upper left corner of the screen, click on a starting point, click on where you want to go, and we will intelligently and automatically route you on the best path for your activity.

 The following activities are available for routing: